Directed Homophily-Aware Graph Neural Network: Related Work

 \textbf{Graph Neural Networks for heterophilic graphs.} Various methods have been developed to handle heterophily in graphs.
 LINKX~\citep{linkx2021} avoids aggregating over heterophilic neighborhoods by separately processing node features and adjacency information.
 Other approaches decompose ego and neighbor representations or utilize signal separation techniques~\citep{h2gcn2020, suresh2021wrgnn, he2022bmgcn, glognn2022, luan2022acm}.
 For example, H2GCN~\citep{h2gcn2020} concatenates information from different neighborhood ranges while excluding self-loops.
 WRGNN~\citep{suresh2021wrgnn} and BM-GCN~\citep{he2022bmgcn} apply different transformation matrices to ego and neighbor messages.
 GloGNN~\citep{glognn2022} uses both low- and high-pass filters, while ACM-GCN~\citep{luan2022acm} distinguishes ego embeddings using identity filters at the channel level.

 Several methods employ adaptive weighting strategies.
 GPR-GNN~\citep{gprgnn2020} learns Generalized PageRank weights across layers.
 GGCN~\citep{yan2022ggcn} uses learnable scalars for self and signed neighbor edges.
-Gradient Gating ($G^2$)\citep{gradientgating2022} introduces multi-rate gradient flow, and Ordered GNN\citep{song2023ordered} applies soft gating to gradually freeze node embeddings and mitigate over-smoothing.
+Gradient Gating ($G^2$)\citep{gradientgating2022} introduces multi-rate gradient flow, and Ordered GNN~\citep{song2023ordered} applies soft gating to gradually freeze node embeddings and mitigate over-smoothing.
 However, most gating-based approaches assume a monotonically decreasing homophily with distance, overlooking potential fluctuations, which may limit the ability to extract informative signals from distant nodes.

-\textbf{Directed Graph Neural Networks.} Traditional GNNs often convert directed graphs into undirected ones, potentially disrupting important inter-class links (see Appendix~\ref{app:connection} for an example).
+\textbf{Directed Graph Neural Networks.} Traditional GNNs often convert directed graphs into undirected ones, potentially disrupting important inter-class links.
 To address this limitation, various methods have been developed from both spectral and spatial perspectives to explicitly model directionality in graph learning.
 Spectral approaches include DiGCN~\citep{digcn2020}, which approximates the Laplacian using personalized PageRank transition probabilities, and MagNet~\citep{magnet2021}, which introduces a Magnetic Laplacian with complex-valued phase matrices to encode directionality.
-Building on this, \citet{geisler2023transformers} use both the Magnetic Laplacian and directional random walk encodings as positional encodings for Transformers, while \citet{huang2024posenc} further enhance the Magnetic Laplacian-based encoding with additional structural factors.
+Building on this, \citep{geisler2023transformers} uses both the Magnetic Laplacian and directional random walk encodings as positional encodings for Transformers, while \citep{huang2024posenc} further enhances the Magnetic Laplacian-based encoding with additional structural factors.
 However, these methods often apply the same transformation to both edge directions, overlooking directional differences in neighborhood homophily.

 Spatial approaches explicitly separate directional representations.
 DGCN~\citep{tong2020dgcn} uses distinct functions for first- and second-order proximity.
 Dir-GNN~\citep{dirgnn2024} independently encodes each direction and combines them with manually set fusion weights, while NDDGNN~\citep{nddgnn2024} adaptively learns fusion weights based on structural and feature similarities.
 Although effective for local interactions, such layer-wise fusion may struggle to capture long-range dependencies along extended paths.